AThompson04/credit-card-fraud-detection/README.md

 4. To develop supervised models to classify the nature of the card transaction on both the balanced and imbalanced data.

 ## Main Insights
+Limited exploratory data analysis was done due to the nature of the dataset, :
+- Insight 1...
+- Insight 2...

 ## Data Cleaning and Engineered Features
+Due to the nature of the dataset no additional features were engineered, however there were 1 081 duplicate transactions.
+The duplicated transaction were removed from the dataset before model selection.

 ## Model Selection